 Contracting through your own Limited Company gives you the opportunity to reduce your tax burden by allowing you to claim travel costs for your work related travel, subject to the rules below.

 Employees are entitled to be reimbursed by their employers for business mileage costs that the employees have incurred personally.
 These reimbursed costs are deductible as expenses in the company.
-Provided the claim is not unreasonably high reimbursement is not taxable in the hands of the employee.
+Provided the claim is not unreasonably high, reimbursement is not taxable in the hands of the employee.
+If you’re an Intouch Accounting client your Personal Accountant will be able to advise you further.

 As a contractor who is a director and/or employee of their own company it is especially important for you to keep a clear line between personal and business expenses, many of which can be paid for by the Limited Company, but as a consequence of the company paying private expenses they will be treated as benefits in kind.